 a.
 The two faculty representatives to the Board of Visitors Development Committee, who are elected by the General Faculty in accordance with the Board of Visitors Bylaws;

 c.
 One Academic Dean Representative Appointed by the Provost

 d.
 Vice President for Advancement and Alumni Relations

 e.
-Deputy Vice President, Advancement and Alumni Relations
+One Appointed by the Vice President for Advancement and Alumni Relations Representative

 f.
 Associate Vice President, Advancement Relations